pycroscopy/SciFiReaders/docs/source/index.rst

 ..
-ScopeReaders documentation master file, created by sphinx-quickstart on Sun Jul 12 16:57:01 2020.
+SciFiReaders documentation master file, created by sphinx-quickstart on Sun Jul 12 16:57:01 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ScopeReaders Documentation
+SciFiReaders Documentation
 ==========================

 **Tools for extracting data and metadata from materials microscopy / spectroscopy files**

-Jump to our `GitHub project page <https://github.com/pycroscopy/ScopeReaders>`_
+Jump to our `GitHub project page <https://github.com/pycroscopy/SciFiReaders>`_

 .. toctree::
    :glob:
    :maxdepth: 1
-   :caption: ScopeReaders
+   :caption: SciFiReaders

    about